17 Cub Cadet Starting Problems and Possible Fixes

 What to do

 Test the suspect switch with a multimeter.
-If it turns out not to work as required, install a replacement to fix the problem.
+If it does not work as required, install a replacement to fix the problem.

 14. Incorrect Starting Procedure